Python¶

 can result in incompatibilities

-your projects.
 It is quite likely that eventually, you will get some

 installed.
 In that case, you are on your own (simple recommendation is

-to remove all modules from ~/.local/lib/pythonN.N
+to remove all packages from ~/.local/lib/pythonN.N

 and reinstall).
 If